Oral Chemotherapy (2014-SB 668)

 Constitutional Amendment Elevating Missouri Division of Insurance to Full Department (1990–SJR 31)

-Aug.
+This constitutional amendment, which was approved by Missourians on Aug.
 4, 1991, created a cabinet-level Department of Insurance and a consumer affairs office within MDI to investigate unfair insurance practices.
 Your association opposed a separate, independent office of consumer affairs.

 MDI Reorganization & Continuing Education (1990–HB 1739)